JMSDOnline/vstacklet/docs/bin/www-permissions.sh.md

 ### vstacklet::wwwperms::help()

-Prints the help message for the www-data group. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/bin/www-permissions.sh#L352-L389)
+Prints the help message for the vs-perms script. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/bin/www-permissions.sh#L348-L393)

 *function has no options*